MtnViewJohn/context-free/README.txt

 If you modify cfdg.l or cfdg.ypp then you must rebuild the parser files in src-win/derived.
-If you have Cygwin installed or have access to a Unix/Linux system then cd to src-win/derived and type 'make'.
+If you have Cygwin installed or have access to a Unix/Linux or Mac system then cd to src-win/derived and type 'make'.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 WINDOWS CLI (command line) BUILD NOTES